CSC207-UofT/course-project-hairless-codemen/phase1/design_document.md

 The reason for using the Facade design pattern in our InfoFacade class is that on the UI level, we need to have a string representation of items in cart, a list of items, orders in general (for searching purposes) or orders made by a specific user.
 InfoFacade can redirect these tasks to CartManager, ItemManager and OrderManager respectively.

 *8. Progress Report:*

+**individual work**

+- **Qingyi Liu:**
+    - Specification update, further improvement writing
+    - Java Coding: Finder, ItemStorage, ItemManager, OrderStorage, OrderManager
+    - Unittest: FinderTest

+- **Zichun Xu:**

+- **Feihao Qu:**

+- **Hongda Zhu:**

+- **Howard Xiao:**

+- **Xiao Qin:**

+- **Xinyu Zhang:**

+- **Zhen Sun:**

+**further improvement**

+- Modifying quantity of an item after posting is currently not allowed.
+Right now, if a user post an identical item he/she posted previously, our program will take this item as a brand-new item and store them separately in the item storage.
+In the future, we can implement methods that allows adding quantity if identical items (same name, price, category) are posted by the same user.
+For different user, we should still separate them since quality could differ between different sellers.

+- We haven't had a chance to add constraints for username and password.
+Currently, a user can have the username " " (a blank space).
+And password could be a single character.
+We would like to make our platform as close as a real world trading platform.
+Therefore, the cases described above should not be allowed.

+- Even though our programs has used some exceptions, but overall, we lack the use of exceptions.
+Writing more exceptions will help with our debugging process, as well as the efficiency if our program actually starts running.